 When shopping for a lawn mower, here are a few things to consider:

-- Selection: The place you are shopping should have at least a few different brands for you to choose from and compare.
+- Selection: The place you are shopping for should have at least a couple of different brands for you to choose from and compare.

 - Pricing: Do your research before committing to your shopping place.
 While it’s good to look for a deal, purchasing a mower well below the market price could indicate that there is something wrong with it.
 You also want to avoid getting scammed and overpaying.